 This is an important decision because e-signatures will only become more prevalent, and there’s little reason to insist on the traditional handwritten signature in today’s commerce.
 But I will note that ASBCA’s decision here does not apply to typewritten signatures (i.e., /s/ John Doe).
 Elsewhere, we’ve discussed another case where ASBCA held that these signatures do not meet the Contract Disputes Act’s signature requirement for claim certifications.

 Overall, this decision should also give contractors confidence that they can use digital signatures (but not typewritten signatures) in their transactions with the federal government.
-I can hear the chants already: “Unyoke yourselves fellow contractors from the tyrannical allure of your ballpoint (or gel) pens.
+We can hear the chants already: “Unyoke yourselves fellow contractors from the tyrannical allure of your ballpoint (or gel) pens.
 Long live digital signatures!”